EndPointCorp/end-point-blog/2021/10/kubernetes.md

 You should see a "microk8s is running" message along with some specifications on your cluster.
 Including the available add-ons, which ones are enabled and which ones are disabled.

-You can also shutdown your cluster anytime with `microk8s stop`.
+You can also shut down your cluster anytime with `microk8s stop`.
 Use `microk8s start` to bring it back up.

 ## Introducing kubectl